db-tu-dresden/QUEST-ML/system_generation/README.md

 Note, only ```jobCount``` is required.

 ## Notation
-The notation describes the structure of a very simple planar graph.
+The notation describes the structure of a very simple planar graph with data flow.
 The notation is composed out of lines and forks representing the edges of the graph, nodes are implicit.
 Anchors are also part of the notation, they can be used to reference an existing node.
-The notation string has two main parts, the base part and the appendix.
+The notation string has three main parts, an initial list of data elements that will flow through the graph, the base part and the appendix.
 The base part describes the initial structure.
 Any references used must be described in the appendix.
-Base and appendix are seperated by a new line (```\n```).
+Initial data flow description, base and appendix are seperated by a new line (```\n```).

 The appendix can contain multiple lines seperated by a new line.
 Each line describes one reference.